DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 ## JP3 - Analog and Digital Voltage Rail Selection

 Placing a jumper on this header ties AVDD and DVDD together.
 This allows the user to power the ersatz eval board through the 3.3V pin on J1.
-Alternately, the 3.3V pin may be disconnected and the board powed through the terminal block.
+Alternately, the 3.3V pin may be disconnected and the board powered through the terminal block.

 Removing the jumper on JP3 allows for the digital section to be powered through the 3.3V pin on header J1 and the analog section to be powered through the terminal block.